 - Promising schooling practices for immigrant children in the United States and Sweden.

 - The transition to the labor market for Mexicans in the United States and North Africans in France.

-More detailed information can be found on the project's Web site or by downloading the flyer at right.
+More detailed information can be found on the project's website or by downloading the flyer on the right.